 Returned from missionary service July 2013.

 Leopoldo Larcher (Italy Roma Mission)

 Clearfield, UT 84015

 Email: falombardodeseretonline dot com

 Email: presidentpacini dot net

-Craig N. Pacini was called to serve in the Italy North Mission (1972 - President Dan Jorgensen) and finished after the name change in the Italy Milan Mission (1974 - President Ivan Radman).
-He and his wife Julie were called to preside over the Italy Rome Mission and commenced there service in July of 1999.
-They have 7 children, four of which are currently with them in Italy.
-The mission home remains "the Villa" in Via Cimone with the mission offices next door.
-Pres.
-Pacini was released on July 1, 2002 and has returned to Salt Lake City where he and his family currently reside.
-The Pacinis are hosts of a web page for their missionary group that is located at http://italyromemission.com, which you are invited to visit.
+Craig N. Pacini was called to serve in the Italy North Mission (1972 with President Dan Jorgensen) and finished after the name change in the Italy Milan Mission in 1974 under President Ivan Radman.
+He and his wife Julie were called to preside over the Italy Rome Mission and commenced their service in July of 1999.
+They have 7 children, four of which lived with them in Italy.
+The Pacinis were released on July 1, 2002 and live in Salt Lake City.
+They are hosts of a web page for their missionary group that is located at http://italyromemission.com, which you are invited to visit.

 C. Gerald Parker (Italy Roma Mission)

 Giuseppe Pasta (Italy Roma Mission)